floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 const px: usize = 272 - @as(usize, self.sprite_coords[sprite_index * 2 + 1]);
 ```

-TL;DR: I only understood how helpful C's integer promotion actually is
+In conclusion, I only understood that C's integer promotion actually has an
-after not having it available in Zig :D
+important purpose after missing it in Zig :D

-I think C's main problem is that it promotes to `int`, and int being stuck at
+I think C's main problem with integer promotion is that it promotes to `int`,
-32-bits even on 64-bit CPUs (in hindsight an exceptionally stupid decision).
+and int being stuck at 32-bits even on 64-bit CPUs (not moving the `int` type
+to 64 bits during the transition from 32- to 64-bit CPUs was a pretty stupid
+decision in hindsight).

 TBF though, just extending to the natural word size (e.g. 64 bits) wouldn't
 help much in Zig when using wide integers like u128.
 Maybe it makes sense to do
-integer math on the width of the result type, or if that is inferred, on the
+integer math on the width of the result type, or if that isn't available, the
 width of the widest input.

 In any case, I hope that the current status quo isn't what ends up in Zig 1.0